-Trainees develop skills in self-management, people management and learn how to manage a business.
-Each trainee is assessed and receives tailored critique matched to their person development, ensuring a truly unique learning experience.
+Each Trainee is assessed and receives tailored critique matched to their person development, ensuring a truly unique learning experience.

 The quick answer is no, as the purpose of MDS is to provide the widest possible opportunity to manage a variety of commercial situations and meet pre-set objectives.
 In reality, you would be consulted about location and type of job, but the decision is ultimately made by MDS.

 There are 30 places available in total each year, with groups of up to 15 starting in April and October.

 MDS look at the development needs of each trainee and match them to a suitable role.
 The idea is to place people in varying types of roles which they are capable of, but will stretch them.
 Once trainees have been assigned a secondment, they do an interview with the Member Company to confirm suitability.

 Secondments vary depending on the season and on the changing needs of our member companies.
 However, as an illustration, common secondments include:

 The career paths of our 350+ alumni are wide and varied.
 Initially many MDS trainees go into middle management positions and they tend to progress rapidly after this thanks to the broad experiences and training they have received whilst on MDS.
 Examples of roles taken on by trainees immediately after MDS include: